By Claire Georgiou, Reboot Naturopath, B.HSc ND

-Have you found yourself saying over and over to yourself or others, “It’s the weekend so I can eat pizza, ice-cream, chips.” or insert any other unhealthy food or unhealthy drink.
+Have you found yourself saying over and over to yourself or others, “It’s the weekend so I can eat pizza, ice-cream, chips.
+I’ve eaten so well ALL WEEK, so I deserve it.”

 1) Reduce Alcohol

 Alcohol unfortunately can reduce our care factor, once we start having a few drinks night, our desire to be well and healthy is often thrown out the window.
 That pizza you’ve said no to all week now doesn’t seem like such a bad idea.
 Make sure you are drinking plenty of water and have a cap on how many drinks you’ll have over the weekend.
 It’s ideal to stick to no more than two standard drinks per day over the weekend.

 I often recommend that people check out the menu before going out to ensure you don’t make a choice while you’re hungry.
 Chips and garlic bread can seem like an excellent idea when you’re hungry, but they usually just add extra calories to a meal.
 Choosing a healthy meal online earlier in the day is the best tactic for staying on track.
 Always order a side of extra vegetables or a vegetable soup starter to help fill you up!

 A common issue I see is people getting busy and not eating enough and then it’s 3 p.m. and you’re STARVING.
 Suddenly, you think it’s Saturday and I’d like to indulge in a chocolate bar.
 Eating regularly is a sure way to stay on track, making food decisions when you are hungry usually doesn’t work out well.
 Take the time to ensure you’re eating regular healthy meals and snacks.

 Filling up on juices can help to regulate your appetite and keep you hydrated along with keeping your electrolytes up for energy!
 If you’re juicing through the week, make sure it’s a part of your routine on the weekends too.